 Traits that lead to being a good dermatopathologist:

-- Open mindedness: Being able to think of different possibilities and looking at slides without any biases
+- Open-mindedness: Being able to think of different possibilities and looking at slides without any biases

 - Knowledge of clinical history and clinical medicine

-- Openness to different differential diagnosis
+- Openness to different differential diagnoses

 - A lot of thinking and investigation